yashwanth033/epharma_microservice/README.md

 ### to do linting of the project folder
 docker-compose -f docker-compose-dev.yml run users flake8 project

+### to do linting of the project folder and logging it
+docker-compose -f docker-compose-dev.yml run users flake8 --max-complexity 12 project --output-file flake8-output.txt || exit 0

 ### to run the tests on the client UI
 $ docker-compose -f docker-compose-dev.yml run client npm test